 These days the bridge is the most popular tourist attraction in Canon City and one that folks travel to explore from all over Colorado.

 Visitors can walk across the bridge and it’s also pet friendly.
 Since the bridge is part of a park, it does require tickets to visit which can be purchased on the Royal Gorge Website.
+You can also see it from below on the Royal Gorge Train.
 The bridge was the highest suspension bridge in the world until the completion of the Liuguanghe Bridge in China in 2001.

 Honorable Mention: Grand Canyon Skywalk